willymcallister/willymcallister.github.io/assets/d3/README.md

 This repository contains the code for animated images and graphs for spinningnumbers.org, created with [D3.js](http://d3js.org).

-## Animations
+## Animation files

-Each animation is three files.
+Each animation has three files.

 * someanimation.js - javascript where this animation is created
 * someanimation.css - stylesheet specific to this animation
 * someanimation.html - test .html file to demonstrate this animation

+For example, the animation files for the spinningnumbers.org logo are spinninnumbers.js, spinningnumbers.css, and spinningnumbers.html.

+The animated .svg image is created with calls to the D3 library.
+The D3 library is accessed remotely from d3js.org, currently version 4.

+### Embedding animations

-Here's an example of how I embed an amimation in a Jekyll markdown article.
+Here's how to embed a D3 amimation in a Jekyll markdown article.

 ```
 <p>